chriott/DeAMR/README.md

 ## Special dashed entities and relations

-DeAMR wants to be consistent with the original guidelines to ensure that it can be easily compared and integrated with each other.
+DeAMR aims to be consistent with the original AMR guidelines to ensure easy comparison and integration.
 Therefore, in agreement to other non-English AMR corpora, it maintains the role labels (e.g. `:ARGX`, `:location`, `:manner`), AMR-specific framesets (e.g. `be-located-at-91`, `have-degree-91`) and canonical entity types (e.g. `government-organization`, `political-party`, `person`, `thing`) in English.